gskapka/bitcoff/README.md

 # :fire: An Offline (|| Online!)
 BTC Transaction Maker

 A simple Rust CLI for making BTC transactions given a __`UTXO`__ to spend.
 Can be run in on- or offline modes depending on your requirements.
-Offline mode makes zero API calls and thus can be run on an air-gapped machine with no issues.
+Offline mode makes zero API calls and thus can happily be run on an air-gapped machine.

 &nbsp;